vsariola/crackle-tracker/README.md

 The patterns are edited by semitone values, in base 36 (0-9A-Z). "-" denotes no note.

-Each note has linearly decaying envelope (no attack, no sustain) and this cannot be changed.
+Each note has a linearly decaying envelope (no attack, no sustain) and this cannot be changed.

 Importantly, the note duration of different channels do not have to be